Rent-A-Center Case Study

 I tested 50 users in each test utilizing click flows in order to establish the best desktop and mobile navigation and labeling structure to improve overall navigability of the product catalog.

-Final Design + Result
+Final Design + Results

 -